Jibun/ags-translation-editor/README.md

 # AGS Translation Editor #
+This project is a continuation —or a variation, if you will— of the BitBucket version of [AGS_TranslationEditor](https://bitbucket.org/Taktloss/ags_translationeditor/src/master/) by [Taktloss](https://github.com/Taktloss).
+I just recently realized that a more recent [version](https://github.com/Taktloss/AGS_TranslationEditor) has always been available on GitHub.
+At this point, the differences have grown too large to create a proper fork and merge them.
+Keep in mind that while this version fixes some issues and introduces new features, it also lacks some of the more recent ones found in the original version.

 ### What can you do with AGS Translation Editor ? ###
 * You can open and see TRS and TRA files in a comprehensible way.